Buying real estate in Mauritania?

 Which "premium" neighborhoods open up at $500k in Mauritania in 2026?

-At the $500k price point in Mauritania, premium neighborhoods that open up with far fewer compromises include Tevragh Zeina, Ksar, Cite Plage, Las Palmas, Ilot K, Ilot M, and Socogim, where you can now be pickier about security, utilities, and parking.
+At the $500,000 price point in Mauritania in 2026, the premium neighborhoods that fully open up to buyers are Tevragh Zeina, Ksar, Cite Plage, Las Palmas, Ilot K, Ilot M, and Socogim, and at this budget you can be much pickier about the exact street, the building quality, and the available services.

 What counts as "luxury" in Mauritania in 2026?